Foundation Mastercard Sells 57,198 Shares of Mastercard Incorporated (NYSE:MA) Stock

-Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 57,198 shares of the stock in a transaction on Monday, February 8th.
-The stock was sold at an average price of $337.79, for a total value of $19,320,912.42.
-Following the transaction, the insider now directly owns 108,382,229 shares in the company, valued at approximately $36,610,433,133.91.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Major shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 57,198 shares of Mastercard stock in a transaction on Wednesday, February 10th.
+The shares were sold at an average price of $333.67, for a total transaction of $19,085,256.66.
+Following the transaction, the insider now owns 108,210,635 shares in the company, valued at approximately $36,106,642,580.45.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.

 Foundation Mastercard also recently made the following trade(s):